Frequently Asked Questions

 For example, let’s consider the sound /ow/ as in the word ‘down’.
 The sound /ow/ can be represented by the following combinations of letters: ow ou ough, in the words ‘town’, ‘found’ and ‘drought’.

 Is the phonic approach to reading and spelling suitable for pupils with SEN?

-For pupils with SEN, specific difficulties make the process of learning to read and spell more challenging, with difficulties in processing sounds (phonemic skills) having the greatest impact.
+For pupils with SEN, their specific profile of difficulties make the process of learning to read and spell more challenging, with difficulties in processing sounds (phonemic skills) having the greatest impact.

 Research evidence tells us that all pupils benefit from a highly structured, systematic synthetic phonics programme.
 The elegant simplicity of the linguistic approach is easiest for pupils with SEN to understand and access, including those with complex needs such as Down Syndrome, autism, dyslexia and specific language impairment.